callum-hart/ysu/README.md

 YSU is an experimental\* library to manage asynchronous state in React.
 It stands for yield sequential updates, which describes the process of **streaming updates to components from generators.**

-<sup>*no test coverage and not yet used in production, please use with caution.</sup>
+<sup>*minimal test coverage and not yet used in production, please use with caution.</sup>

 <img src="./assets/undo-demo.gif" alt="GIF demonstrating undo after submitting a form" width="100%" />